Licensing your dog

 If you are applying for a discount because you receive any of the benefits above you may need to show us proof you qualify for the reduced price.

-- a printed letter from a local Social Security Agency/Northern Ireland Housing Executive
+- a printed letter from a local Social Security Agency or the Northern Ireland Housing Executive

 - the letter must show your name and address